 Getting to and from the ferry terminals

-The ferry departs from Harwich, in Kent, which you can reach from London’s Liverpool Street Station in approximately 1 hour 15 mins, and it arrives at Hook of Holland (or Hoek van Holland).
+The ferry departs from Harwich, in Essex, which you can reach from London’s Liverpool Street Station in approximately 1 hour 15 mins, and it arrives at Hook of Holland (or Hoek van Holland).
 With the Rail & Sail option that Stena Line offers, I didn’t have to worry about booking rail travel at either end, as it was all included in one package.

 From Hook of Holland to Rotterdam, you take the shuttle bus 711 to Schiedam Centrum for €3.50, and from Schiedam Centrum it’s a 10 minute train journey to Rotterdam’s Centraal Station.